bhedir/fortisiem-integration-project/README.md

 </div>
 ---

-## 📘 Overview
+## 📘 Overview & Objectives

-This project presents the **study and implementation of Fortinet’s SIEM solution (FortiSIEM)** to improve **network visibility, threat detection, and incident response**.
+This project focuses on the **study and implementation of Fortinet’s SIEM solution (FortiSIEM)** to enhance **network visibility, threat detection, and incident response** within an enterprise environment.

-The deployment integrates:
-- **Nessus Vulnerability Scanner** for proactive vulnerability assessment.
-- **SMTP Mail Server** for automated alerts and reports.

-> 🧩 The project was completed as part of an engineering internship at **PROLOGIC Tunisie**.

----

-## 🏢 Context

-### 🎯 Objective
-To design and deploy a **FortiSIEM-based monitoring system** that:
+Developed during an engineering internship at **PROLOGIC Tunisie**, the project involved the deployment and configuration of a **FortiSIEM-based monitoring system** that:
 - Collects and correlates security events from various network sources.
-- Enhances the detection of vulnerabilities through Nessus integration.
-- Sends automated notifications via a mail server.

-### 🧭 Company
-**PROLOGIC Tunisie** — a leading IT solutions provider with expertise in infrastructure, cybersecurity, and managed services.
+- Integrates the **Nessus Vulnerability Scanner** for proactive vulnerability assessment.
+- Utilizes an **SMTP Mail Server** to deliver automated alerts and security reports in real time.

+This implementation demonstrates how FortiSIEM can provide a centralized, intelligent, and responsive approach to managing information security events across complex IT infrastructures.

 ---